Get 80% off your plan for your first 3 months*

 Include these key elements in your job description:

-- Time allocation: Show what percentage of time they'll spend on each task
+• time allocation: the percentage of time spent on each major task

 You can get started with this free job description template.